Women's Healthy Ageing Project: History

 The program was established in 1990 by leading women's health researcher and psychiatrist Lorraine Dennerstein, who initiated the study to address the lack of attention paid by Australian medical research to diseases women have.
 WHAP continues to address this issue as it persists in current epidemiological research, heightening awareness with regard to the progression of women through menopause and into ageing.

 The project was initiated as a cohort study of more than 2,000 women in 1990.
 In 1992, the project commenced with the longitudinal followup of over 400 of the original participants.
 In its first decade, the WHAP was known as the Melbourne Women's Midlife Health Project (MWMHP).

-The study's present Director and Principal Investigator is Professor Cassandra Szoeke, a neurologist and researcher in the University of Melbourne School of Medicine.
+The study's present director and principal investigator is Professor Cassandra Szoeke, a neurologist and researcher in the University of Melbourne School of Medicine.
 Professor Lorraine Dennerstein and Australian genetic epidemiologist Professor John Hopper serve on the Scientific Advisory Board.
 Professor Philippe Lehert, a scientist and researcher in mathematical statistics and biostatistics is the Lead Statistician.

-WHAP functions as a teaching resource for University of Melbourne post-graduate students who are involved in assessing WHAP women, data-entry, data analysis and contributing to scientific publications.
+WHAP 30th year follow-up assessments commenced in 2023..The University of Melbourne made the decision to close the Healthy Ageing Program including the WHAP study in 2023.
+WHAP recommenced at Monash University as part of the Women's Health Alliance in late 2024.